bleonheart/Lilia/documentation/docs/libraries/lia.admin.md

 **Purpose**

-Logs an admin related message with a coloured section tag.
+Logs an administration related message with a coloured section tag.

 **Parameters**